vasi/bootstrappable-distros/README.md

 ## Fully bootstrappable distros

-Links go to details.
+Each link explains more details about the distro, and shows how I reproduced the bootstrap myself.
 Listed are only distros that meet [my particular criteria for what counts](#what-counts) as "bootstrappable".

 * [NetBSD](distros/NetBSD.md) - Fast and automated bootstrap
 * [FreeBSD](distros/FreeBSD.md) - Complex bootstrap, but CI-tested